PeerHerholz/responsible_AI_resources/README.md

 # responsible AI literature dash
-A small repository to host an interactive dashboard focused on "Responsible AI" literature.
+A small repository to host a multi-page interactive dashboard focused on "Responsible AI" resources.